ai-atoms/Lammps-MiLaDy/README.md

 make yes-user-milady
 ```

-5. Choose the comppilator for `MiLaDy`: `intel` or `gfortran`.
+5. Choose the compilator for `MiLaDy`: `intel` or `gfortran`.
 Note that there is no restriction in the choice that you have for the compilation
 of `Lammps` (we use default parameters and `g++` compiler).
     Now, let's take the case of `MiLaDy`integrated in `Lammps`  using Intel Fortran `ifort`.
 There are two steps to do that: